Venue: Council Chamber & Blue Room - CC & PG. View directions

 To receive questions from Members with pecuniary/prejudicial interests (for a period of up to 15 minutes)

-There were no questions asked.
+There were no questions from Members with prejudicial/pecuniary interests.

 To receive such announcements as the Chairman may desire to lay before the Council.